Menu

 Kristi Burgess

-Parent Advocacy
+Advocacy Chair

 Kristi Burgess is the Davis Enhanced Education Programs (DEEP) Supervisor for the Davis School District.
 She received a Bachelor's Degree in Elementary Education from Brigham Young University and taught second grade in the Alpine School District before obtaining a Master's degree in Gifted Education from Columbia University.
 She then worked in the Extended Learning Program (ELP) in the Salt Lake City School District as first a teacher and then a District Specialist.
 Kristi spent ten years directing and teaching in a private preschool utilizing curriculum geared toward gifted learners.
 She also taught college-level courses through Southern Utah University and Utah State University to teachers pursuing their Gifted and Talented endorsement.
 In addition, she helped facilitate a multi-year Javits Grant research project (UCARE) which sought to improve services for advanced readers in Title I schools throughout Utah.
 Kristi is passionate about advocating for gifted and talented students and helping advanced learners reach their potential.